The Semware Editor

 This tool recompiles all macros in TSE's "mac" folder.

-With the exception of macros with an ampersand in their name.
+With the exception of macros with an ampersand or parentheses in their name.
 SemWare has one such macro: "find&do".

 This is an "include file" for macro programmers that contains compiler directives and procedures that help us to create "TSE v4.2 and above"-specific macros that are backwards compatible down to TSE v4.0.